All Episodes

 Gidley responded, it's my understanding you absolutely can, noting that the Hispanic caucus came out vehemently against this bill for two reasons.

-And Sarah Huckabee Sanders noted that the passage of the spending bill, that a hundred miles of new walls are already authorized, and the president said Sunday, well, he's gonna use part of the new defense appropriation funding to build the rest of the wall.
+And Sarah Huckabee Sanders noted that the passage of the spending bill, that 100 miles of new walls are already authorized, and the president said Sunday, well, he's going to use part of the new defense appropriation funding to build the rest of the wall.

 And then you have congressional representation for sanctuary states could shrink under the new plan to count these citizens.